 Instagram appears to be back at it with a new screenshot attribute to accompany the latest update.
-Users now get notifications when people instagramtake screenshots of their pictures, but it’s not what you might think.
+Users now get notifications when people take screenshots of their pictures, but it’s not what you might think.

 After news emerged that Instagram users will be notified when someone screenshots their posts, fans of the photo-sharing hub went into a total frenzy.
 However, if you read the fine print, it might not be time to freak out just yet.